How to Clean a Cast Iron Skillet

 Preheat the oven to 350 degrees F. Place a rimmed baking sheet on the bottom rack.

 Then rub the skillet’s interior with a generous layer of vegetable shortening.
-Place the skillet on the middle oven rack up-side-down over the baking sheet.
+Place the pan on the middle oven rack up-side-down over the baking sheet.

 You should do this to new, or newly acquired, cast iron skillets and again anytime your seasoning seems to be wearing off, i.e. when the babysitter puts your cast iron skillet in the dishwasher!!

-If you care for your cast iron skillets properly after you’ve seasoned them… you may never have to season them again.
+If you care for your skillets properly after you’ve seasoned them… you may never have to season them again.
 Through cooking and proper cleaning, the seasoning will improve over time.

 How to Clean a Cast Iron Skillet